holgerk/jsonlv/README.md

 ### Status View

-The status view is part of the top panel in the turbo-tail frontend UI.
+The status view is part of the top panel in the jsonlv frontend UI.
 It provides users with real-time information about the current state of the log streaming and filtering system.

 - **Location:**
   The status view is located in the top panel of the UI, above the filter and log panels.